laxmikant-ainapure/upcxx/INSTALL.md

 * `--with-cc=...` and `--with-cxx=...`: The C and C\+\+ compilers to use.
 * `--with-cross=...`: The cross-configure settings script to pull from the GASNet-EX source tree (`<gasnet>/other/contrib/cross-configure-${VALUE}`).
+* `--without-cross`: Disable automatic cross-compilation, for instance to compile for the front-end of a Cray XC system.
 * `--with-default-network=...`: Sets the default network to be used by the `upcxx` compiler wrapper.
 Valid values are listed under "UPC\+\+ Backends" in [README.md](README.md).
 The default is `aries` when cross-compiling for a